- Compared: overall competition RecordingNow says the P100 SE competes very well against Sony WH-1000XM6.

 -

-EQ customization was a major strength, with reviewers repeatedly citing a seven-band EQ that meaningfully changes the sound.
+EQ customization is a major strength, with reviewers praising the seven-band EQ and how well the headphones respond to tuning.

 -